 When your name is read on stage you can then walk across the stage.
 At centre the stage you will be greeted by the Presidings Officer who will shake your hand before you continue to exit the stage on the other side.

 Once off stage, you will be directed back to your original seat to watch the remainder of the ceremony.

 You can pre-booked your professional photography for either before your after your ceremony.

 Professional photography is available 7.30am - 7.00pm and you should allow 30 minutes.
 This is optional, though you will need to wear your academic dress.
 To guarantee a slot, we advise that you pre-book - and if you're short of time, we recommend you get your photos taken after your ceremony.

-You must return your gown to the Spinnaker Sports Centre by 7.30pm the day of your ceremony.
+You must return your gown by 7.30pm the day of your ceremony.